Skip to main content

 Push skills from source to all targets.

-skillshare sync # Sync to all targets
+skillshare sync # Sync skills to all targets

 skillshare sync --dry-run # Preview changes